-Insurance brokers play a critical role in ensuring that Marylanders have access to affordable health care insurance options.
-Brokers are key partners to help individuals and small businesses get access to plans offered on Maryland Health Connection.
-Whether you are already a part of our Authorized Broker program or would like to join, this is your one-stop source of the information and tools you need.
+Insurance brokers play a critical role in ensuring that Marylanders have access to affordable health insurance options.
+Brokers are key partners to help individuals and small businesses get access to plans on Maryland Health Connection.
+Whether you are already a part of our authorized broker program or would like to join, this is your one-stop source for information and tools.

-Brokers receive compensation from insurance carriers for sales of insurance plans offered on Maryland Health Connection.
-As brokers assist individuals and small businesses with enrollment in Maryland Health Connection insurance plans, the system transmits broker data to carriers to allow them to calculate and distribute compensation as they do on the outside market today.
+Brokers receive compensation from most insurance carriers for sales of insurance plans offered on Maryland Health Connection.
+As brokers assist individuals and small businesses with enrollment in Maryland Health Connection insurance plans, the system transmits broker data to carriers to allow them to calculate and distribute compensation as they do off exchange.

 A Licensed Health Broker may apply as long as the following criteria is met: